amar528/amar528.github.io/leetcode-75/README.md

 ### 1448 - Count Good Nodes

 DFS using recursion - base case return 0 if node is null.
-Use Pre Order traversal (process current node value before recursing). dfs helper method takes current, max_in_path. we start recursion with root, root.val as the max so far. for each pre order traversal, compare if the val at this node is <= max so far, we add 1 to the total count if so, else 0. we add this current node value to the recursive calls for .left and .right 116ms beats 93%/27%
+Use Pre Order traversal (process current node value before recursing left and right). dfs helper method takes current, max_in_path. we start recursion with root, root.val as the max so far. for each pre order traversal, compare if the val at this node is <= max so far, we add 1 to the total count if so, else 0. we add this current node value to the recursive calls for .left and .right 116ms beats 93%/27%

+### Path Sum 3
+Using DFS with a running total and a cache of sums->frequency, we can traverse the tree and count the number of times the prefix sum has been found in that branch.
+The prefix sum is defined as `(current total - target sum)` This means that `target sum == (current total - prefix sum)` So for each branch, we count the number of times the prefix sum is encountered.
+41ms beats 89%/38%

 ### BFS